 Entry is open to media, advertising and creative agencies; as well as brand marketing teams.

-Your entry must be made up of two elements which seamlessly complement each other:
+The winning creative will be made up of two elements which seamlessly complement each other

 Your submission must include: